AI Agents

 A new native Breadcrumbs block automatically reflects your site's page hierarchy — including both parent/child page relationships and taxonomy (category/tag) hierarchies.
 This is particularly useful for B2B sites with deep content architectures: knowledge bases, multi-level product catalogues, or extensive resource libraries.

-The block is dynamic, querying your site structure automatically rather than requiring manual configuration.
-Developers gain two new filters to programmatically control breadcrumb content — useful for customising how product lines, service categories, or industry verticals are represented in navigation paths.
+The block is dynamic, meaning it queries your site structure automatically rather than requiring manual configuration.
+Developers can also use two new filters to programmatically control breadcrumb content.

 Icon Block